-Search for cause of deadly 737 Lion Air crash begins
+Search for cause of deadly Boeing 737 MAX Lion Air crash begins

 The previous flight

 Another data point for investigators is from the same jet’s flight the previous day.
-A “flight and maintenance log” from the jet’s one-hour-and-35 minute flight on Sunday has been posted online and appears genuine, though its provenance is unconfirmed.
+A flight and maintenance log from the jet’s one-hour-and-35 minute flight on Sunday has been posted online and appears genuine, though its provenance is unconfirmed.

-This log lists a malfunction of the air speed and altitude indicators, in that they showed disagreement after take-off.
-The flight deck would have three sets of such indicators, one for the pilot, one for the co-pilot and a third as a back-up.
+This log lists a malfunction of the air speed and altitude indicators, in that they showed disagreement after takeoff.
+The flight deck would have three sets of such indicators, one for the pilot, one for the co-pilot and a third as a backup.

 This seems to be the technical issue Sirait said was addressed and fixed before the fatal flight.